-- Email Monitoring
+- Email and Instant Messaging

 - Mobile Devices

-- Audio and Video Monitoring
+- Audio and Video Recording

-- GPS Tracking
+- Location (GPS) Tracking

-- Postal Mail
+- U.S. Postal Mail

-- Social Media Monitoring
+- Social Media

 - Employers can keep track of the amount of time an employee spends away from the computer or idle time at the terminal.

 - Keystroke monitoring tell an employer how many keystrokes per hour each employee is performing.

 Employees are given some protection from computer and other forms of electronic monitoring under certain circumstances.
 Union contracts, for example, may limit the employer's right to monitor.
 Also, public sector employees may have some minimal rights under the United States Constitution, in particular the Fourth Amendment which safeguards against unreasonable search and seizure.
 Additional statutory rights for employees in California are explained in Privacy Rights of Employees Using Workplace Computers in California.

 Most computer monitoring equipment allows employers to monitor without the employees' knowledge.
 However, some employers do notify employees that monitoring takes place.
 This information may be communicated in memos, employee handbooks, union contracts, at meetings or on a sticker attached to the computer.